 Sucking Chest Wound was hatched out of the acid-drenched brains of PnrH and Jeff-o in the winter of 1982-83 in Waterloo, Canada.
 After many all-night listening sessions absorbing the likes of Throbbing Gristle, The Residents, Caberet Voltaire, PiL etc., the two decided to form a band.
 The logical first step was to come up with a righteous name.
 PnrH – having served in the cadet corps of the Canadian Armed Forces – happened to have a military first-aid manual describing a particularly nasty form of bayonet injury: the Sucking Chest Wound.

 The next step was to produce some music.
 Having no instruments or musical abilities presented a challenge.
 After some initial experiments with a 3-head cassette deck in a feedback loop, Jeff-o purchased a Mattel Synsonic drum machine, and Pnrh dug up a guitar named Pokey and purchased a Mysto Dysto fuzz pedal.
 They then set out to recruit some additional members.
-The first incarnation of SCW consisted of drum machine, Yanaha CS-80 synthesizer, guitar, bass and vocals.
-No recordings exist of this version of SCW and only one live gig was ever performed.
+The first incarnation of SCW consisted of Synsonic drum machine, Yamaha CS-80 synthesizer, guitar, bass and vocals.
+No recordings exist of this proto-version of SCW and only one live gig was ever performed, in the summer of 1983.

 By this time Roba had joined the group, and would remain as a member of SCW until 1991.